-In addition to teaching, Jamie is past President of the Burbank Art Association, volunteers with the Burbank Arts for All Foundation, and enjoys singing Americana music.
+In addition to teaching, Jamie is Vice President and former President of the Burbank Art Association and enjoys hiking, traveling, and singing.

 Unique lessons for your one-of-a-kind child sums up what Dave and his teaching style are all about.
 Constantly writing and adapting his original curriculum to fit any group of learners is something Dave does well.
 He enjoys the art of teaching immensely.
 Dave has been a music educator for over 2 decades and has helped dozens of students

 on their way to careers in music.
 Dave is also an active songwriter, music producer and performer.
 He enjoys the support of his wonderful wife and 2 boys, one of which is an 18-year-old drummer that works with Dave on many of his projects.
 Recently